C937-IT-A/oc/notes.md

 when finished remove whitespace for omptimization as readability is no longer an issue

 this will not fully work for an area larger than the screen resolution; ability to view differences dependent. may need to run multiple computers with this program to cover a very large area

+having a hologram projector will be useful for visualization of differences but is not required